aws-samples/karpenter-blueprints/README.md

 karpenter-5f97c944df-xr9jf 1/1   Running 0        15m
 ```

-You can now proceed to deploy the deafult Karpenter provisioner, and deploy any blueprint you want to test.
+You can now proceed to deploy the default Karpenter provisioner, and deploy any blueprint you want to test.

 #### Deploy a Karpenter Default Provisioner

-Before you start deploying a blueprint, you need to have a default [provisioner](https://karpenter.sh/docs/concepts/provisioners/) as some bleuprints need it.
+Before you start deploying a blueprint, you need to have a default [provisioner](https://karpenter.sh/docs/concepts/provisioners/) as some blueprints need it.
 The Provisioner sets constraints on the nodes that can be created by Karpenter and the pods that can run on those nodes.

 Here's the default `Provisioner` and `AWSNodeTemplate` manifest you'll deploy, take your time to explore the configurations of the default provisioner as it's trying to be as flexible as possible: